aspose-slides/Aspose.Slides-Documentation/net/developer-guide/slides-for-net-6-cross-platform/_index.md

 type: docs
 weight: 237
 url: /net/slides-for-net-6-cross-platform
-keywords: "Aspose.Slides", ".NET", "Cross platform"
+keywords: Aspose.Slides, .NET, Cross platform
-description: "Aspose.Slides for .NET 6 Cross Platform"
+description: Aspose.Slides for .NET 6 Cross Platform
 ---

 1. Cross-platform Aspose.Slides for .NET6 can be used for .NET 7 and future .NET releases.